Symrise

-Symrise AG is a German chemicals company that is a major producer of flavours and fragrances with sales of €4.999 billion in 2024.
-Major competitors include Givaudan, Takasago International Corporation, International Flavors and Fragrances and Döhler.
+Symrise AG is a German chemicals company that is a major producer of cosmetic ingredients, flavours and fragrances.
+Major competitors include Givaudan and Döhler.
 Symrise is a member of the European Flavour Association.
 In 2021, Symrise was ranked 4th by FoodTalks' Global Top 50 Food Flavours and Fragrances Companies list.

 History

 Symrise was founded in 2003 by the merger of Bayer subsidiary Haarmann & Reimer (H&R) and Dragoco, both based in Holzminden, Germany.

-Haarman & Reimer
+Haarmann & Reimer

-Haarman & Reimer (H&R) was founded in 1874 by chemists Ferdinand Tiemann and Wilhelm Haarmann after they succeeded in first synthesizing vanillin from coniferin.
+Haarmann & Reimer (H&R) was founded in 1874 by chemists Ferdinand Tiemann and Wilhelm Haarmann after they succeeded in first synthesizing vanillin from coniferin.
 Holzminden was the site where vanillin was first produced industrially.

 In 1917, H&R supported Leopold Ružička's unsuccessful three-year project to synthesize irone, a fragrance of violets.

 In 1953, H&R was acquired by Bayer.
+In 1987, H&R acquired Florasynth, a niche fragrance house.

 Dragoco

 Dragoco was founded in 1919 by Carl-Wilhelm Gerberding and his cousin August Bellmer.

-Horst-Otto Gerberding, majority holder and Chairman of the Executive Board at Dragoco, placed all of his shares into the new Syrmise corporation and the merger was completed May 23, 2003.
+Horst-Otto Gerberding, majority holder and Chairman of the Executive Board at Dragoco, placed all of his shares into the new Symrise corporation and the merger was completed May 23, 2003.